-In 2000, the District partially funded construction of improvements to the Northeast pressure zone with a PWTF loan.
-The final payment of this loan was made in 2020.
 A total of \$9,000,000 in PWTF loans were used to fund construction of the Picnic Point Wastewater Facility upgrade and improvement project beginning in 2005. \$7,000,000 of these funds were used for pre-construction design and planning activities.
 Each of these loans will be repaid over a period not to exceed 20 years at the interest rates stated above.

 The District was granted a State Revolving Fund (SRF) loan by the Washington State Department of Commerce in 2011 to finance a portion of construction of the liquid's facility as part of the Picnic Point Wastewater Facility upgrade and improvement project.
-The District was granted a second State Revolving Fund Ioan in 2012 for \$2,663,943 to finance a portion of the improvements to Pump Station 2 and the 724 Zone Booster Pump Station.
-The District began paying back the Ioan in October 2015.
-Additionally, the District was granted a third SRF Ioan in 2013 for the D-1 Transmission Main Project.
-The final draw on the Ioan was completed in 2018, resulting in a total of \$5,858,044 with the first payment beginning in 2019.
+The District was granted a second State Revolving Fund loan in 2012 for \$2,663,943 to finance a portion of the improvements to Pump Station 2 and the 724 Zone Booster Pump Station.
+The District began paying back the loan in October 2015.
+Additionally, the District was granted a third SRF loan in 2013 for the D-1 Transmission Main Project.
+The final draw on the loan was completed in 2018, resulting in a total of \$5,858,044 with the first payment beginning in 2019.